tytydraco/yessleep/out/Part_2_Theres_a_monster_following_along_Highway_67_through_Texas_we_didnt_kill_it_and_now_its_hunting_people_This_is_a_warning.md

 Nothing else of note occurred throughout the week.
 Besides a few other spats (Joey and I, of course), we shortly settled into a routine.
 Two times a day I or Beatriz brought the cows in and the three of us worked to milk them.
 Joey eventually caved after day three and began to shovel shit (a job he was made for, I'll give him that).
 We gave the ladies a brief wellness check.
 Beatriz, with one of us helping, would fill the grain truck and bring it over to the herd.
 Amari followed us the entire time, supervising the crazy teenagers her parents let take care of the place to be sure they didn't get up to any crazy shit.
 Twice that week we all piled onto the feed truck and drove the perimeter of the property to look for fence breaks.
 Bob's enthusiasm and trust in us made me want to take good care of the place and I can confidently say we did that.

 We were still teenagers on the cusp of adulthood though, and rejoiced at the time away from our parents and responsibilities.
-We made the journey into Wynne several times and found the liquor store clerk, a handle-bar mustache, good ol' boy named Roger, didn't mind none of us were twenty-one and provided us all the booze our shitty wages could afford.
+We made the journey into town several times and found the liquor store clerk, a handle-bar mustache, good ol' boy named Roger, didn't mind none of us were twenty-one and provided us all the booze our shitty wages could afford.
 Turns out I didn't need to fill my suitcase with cigarettes after all.
 When I pointed out the Marlboro's on the shelf behind him, Roger was just as glad to provide those as the booze.

 \*\*\*